dataArtisans/flink-training-web/dataStreamBasics/handsOn.md

 ### 3. Implement the Ride Cleansing exercise

-In the [hands-on session of Lesson 2]({{ site.baseurl }}/devSetup/handsOn.html) you generated a Flink Maven quickstart project and imported it into your IDE.
+The [hands-on session of Lesson 2]({{ site.baseurl }}/devSetup/handsOn.html) showed how to generate a Flink Maven quickstart project and imported it into your IDE.
 The quickstart project contains a class called `Job`.
 This class can be used as a template for all programming exercises.

-Please follow the instructions of the [Ride Cleansing exercise]({{ site.baseurl }}/exercises/rideCleansing.html) which includes a detailed task description, implementation hints, and links to reference solutions in Java and Scala.
+The instructions of the [Ride Cleansing exercise]({{ site.baseurl }}/exercises/rideCleansing.html) include a detailed task description, implementation hints, and links to reference solutions in Java and Scala.

 ### 4. Package your program for execution